Skip to content

 Caption Generation

-As an addition to its built-in AI capabilities, PhotoPrism lets you generate image captions through either a dedicated Vision Service or direct Ollama integration, as described in this guide.1
+As an addition to its built-in AI capabilities, PhotoPrism lets you generate image captions through a direct Ollama integration, as described in this guide.1

 It allows you to choose from the available vision models and customize the prompts according to your needs.